Nyumba Yetu • Alcohol ECQ • Reflection Space

 This honours African spiritual worldviews while staying open and respectful to people of different faith backgrounds.

-We draw ideas from clinical tools such as AUDIT and CAGE, but we translate them into culturally grounded, narrative questions instead of clinical checklists.
+We draw ideas from clinical tools such as AUDIT and CAGE, but translate them into culturally grounded, narrative questions instead of clinical checklists.

 The ECQ fits inside an evidence-based SBIRT (Screening, Brief Intervention and Referral to Treatment) approach: